Some programmes have only 1 intake (e.g. MBBS) or 2 intakes (Architecture, Nursing etc).

 21. When should I submit the declaration form, health examination report and other documents as required for registration?

 You can submit the required documents or forms when you are allowed to physically return to the campus as per MOHE guidelines.
 If you allow to return to campus, please hand deliver these documents to the Division of Admissions and Credit Evaluation (DACE).

 Student Visa (For International Students)

 22. What should I do after I have received the offer of admission and student bill?
 In order to register as a UTAR student, you need to accept the offer of admission by paying the fees in full amount as stipulated on the student bill on or before the due date.
 Once your fee payment has been successfully received by the University, the Department of International Student Services (DISS) will apply for student visa through the Education Malaysia Global Services (EMGS) in Malaysia.

 23. Can I change my programme of study?
-You are strongly recommended that you do not change the programme of study once we apply for your e-Student Approval Letter (eVAL).
-Should you decided to change, you are required to re-apply for a new Student Pass and pay the relevant EMGS and immigration charges again.
-Please contact the Department of International Student Services should you have decided to change your programme of study at firstname.lastname@example.org.
+We advise you to consider your choice of programme carefully before submitting your application of admission.
+You should avoid changing your programme once you have accepted the offer and for us to apply for your e-Student Approval Letter (eVAL).
+Should you decided to change, you are required to re-apply for a new Student Pass and pay all the relevant EMGS and immigration charges again.
+Please contact the Department of International Student Services should you have decided to change your programme of study at email@example.com.